twist3dimages/bulk-downloader-for-reddit/README.md

 ## What it can do

-- Can get posts from: frontpage, subreddits, multireddits, redditor's submissions, upvoted and saved posts; search results or just plain reddit links
+- Can get posts from: frontpage, subreddits, multireddits, redditor's submissions, upvoted, downvoted and saved posts; search results or just plain reddit links
 - Sorts posts by hot, top, new and so on
 - Downloads **REDDIT** images and videos, **IMGUR** images and albums, **GFYCAT** links, **EROME** images and albums, **SELF POSTS** and any link to a **DIRECT IMAGE**
 - Skips the existing ones